FluentLenium/FluentLenium/docs/docs/test-runners.md

 ### FluentStandalone

-Create an instanceof `FluentStandalone` and use it directly.
+Create an instance of `FluentStandalone` and use it directly.
 You have to manually invoke `init()` to initialize the WebDriver, and `quit()` to close it.

 ```java